Baabalwaaiz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute: Add file execution to owner
+6-multiple_permissions: Give executionaccess to user and groups